 Less than Significant Impact.
-No significant new night lighting is proposed as part of the project.
-Site, building, and parking lot security and safety night lighting is planned; however, this type of lighting currently exists at the site.
-All new lighting will be fully shielded and directed toward the ground and away neighboring properties.
-In addition, new lighting would conform to California Energy Code, Title 24, Part 6 requirements.
+No new significant night lighting is proposed as part of the project.
+Site, building, and parking lot security and safety night lighting is planned, however, this type of lighting currently exists at the site and new buildings will occupy the same areas of the campus where buildings exist currently.
+All new lighting will be fully shielded and directed toward the ground and not toward neighboring properties.
 This impact would be less than significant.